March 18 - 18, 2009

 Jason W. Schaff, Associate, Klinedinst Attorneys at Law

-Jason Schaff joined Klinedinst PC as an associate after graduating with distinction from Pacific McGeorge School of Law in 2006.
-His practice area includes the litigation of professional liability claims, complex construction defect claims, and general liabilty.
-In his short career, Mr. Schaff has already sucessfully defended several multi-million dollar lawsuits.
+Jason Schaff joined Klinedinst PC as an associate after graduating with distinction from McGeorge School of Law in 2006.
+His practice area includes the litigation of professional liability claims, complex construction defect claims, and general liability.
+In his short career, Mr. Schaff has already successfully defended several multi-million dollar lawsuits.
 Mr. Schaff is currently the Executive Vice President of the Barristers' Club of Sacramento, an organization dedicated to developing ethics and professional responsibility in young attorneys.
-In addition to these duites, Mr. Schaff is also an adjunct faculty member in the trial advocacy department at Pacific McGeorge School of Law, where he coaches a trial competition team.
+In addition to these duties, Mr. Schaff is also an adjunct faculty member in the trial advocacy department at McGeorge School of Law, where he coaches a trial competition team.